 Palm oil production is one of the widely known reasons why our rainforests are damaged.
 It has been on local and national news for some time.
 So many environmental problems are caused by palm oil production alone.
 Avoiding palm oil products may seem like hitting the tip of an iceberg but it is one solid way to help. our rainforests.

-7. Teach the new generation.
+7. Teach the new generation about saving the rainforest.

 The children of today will be the ones responsible for protecting every forest in the future.
 What we can do now is to educate them on the dangers of deforestation and how important it is to save at least one rainforest.
 We can begin by telling them that forests house the plants and animal species that provide us the food and other needs of our communities.
 Our children should understand that every area of every local forest provides food for millions of people.
 Teach them that the plants should also be protected so we can achieve sustainable ways of feeding the next generation.
 We can get involved in saving the rainforest by simply teaching the new generation.